-Pentavalent antimonials can be used to treat visceral leishmaniasis acquired in Latin America or other areas of the world where the infection is not resistant to these drugs; sodium stibogluconate may be obtained in the US from the CDC Drug Service (404-639-3670).
+Pentavalent antimonials can be used to treat visceral leishmaniasis acquired in Latin America or other areas of the world where the infection is not resistant to these drugs.
 Dosage is 20 mg/kg (based on the antimony content) IV or IM once a day for 28 days.

 An alternative is amphotericin B deoxycholate 1 mg/kg IV once a day for 15 to 20 days or every other day for up to 8 weeks.

 Relapses are common among patients with AIDS or other immunocompromising conditions.
 Antiretroviral drugs can help restore immune function in those with AIDS, reducing the likelihood of relapse.
 Secondary prophylaxis with an antileishmanial drug may help prevent relapses in AIDS patients with CD4 counts < 200/mcL.

 Supportive measures (eg, adequate nutrition, transfusions, antibiotics for secondary bacterial infection) are often necessary for patients with visceral leishmaniasis.